raspberrypilearning/find-the-bug/en/quiz1/question_2.md

 You used a `forever`{:class="block3control"} loop to make the parrot sprite fly around in an annoying way.

-We've tried to add another distraction sprite but it just moves once and then stops.
+We've tried to add another distraction sprite but it just moves once when we click the green flag and then stops.
 How can we fix it?

 ![Rocket sprite](images/rocket-sprite.png)